-The Securities Investor Protection Corporation (“SIPC”) will launch an online portal for Broker-Dealers in late 2023.
-SIPC’s Broker-Dealer Portal (“SIPC Portal”) will provide a secure and efficient way for Broker-Dealers to file forms, pay assessments, and communicate with SIPC.
-Once the SIPC Portal is launched, the following changes will be in effect:
+The Securities Investor Protection Corporation (“SIPC”) launched an online portal for Broker-Dealers on November 1, 2023.
+SIPC’s Broker-Dealer Portal (“SIPC Portal”) provides a secure and efficient way for Broker-Dealers to file forms, pay assessments, and communicate with SIPC.
+Broker-dealers are given access to the SIPC Portal on a staggered basis, based on their fiscal year-end.
+With use of the SIPC Portal, the following changes are in effect:

 - SIPC members will be required to file their SIPC assessment forms (the SIPC-6 and SIPC-7) electronically through the SIPC Portal.
 No forms will be accepted by mail or e-mail.